Join me!

 • Type of bulb: true bulb

-• Flowering color: deep and light blue, purple, yellow and white
+• Flowering colour: deep and light blue, purple, yellow and white

 • Flowering period: June – July